 Plus, doctors estimate that 1 out of every 10 patient office visits could be avoided altogether with an effective regimen of widely available – and affordable – OTC medicine.

-Banner Urgent Care aims to educate and inform our patients, and we compiled some interesting statistics on OTC medication.
+Urgent Care Extra aims to educate and inform our patients, and we compiled some interesting statistics on OTC medication.
 OTC drugs are often misunderstood, and this blog post will help eliminate some of the myths and confusion surrounding over-the-counter medications.

 What is OTC Medicine?